I have a sidewalk café permit. When can I begin operating?

 How long are the permits valid?

-All permits for outdoor seating and pick-up/drop-off are set to expire on July 24, 2020, the expected end of the current declared public health emergency.
+All permits for outdoor seating and pick-up/drop-off are set to expire at the end of the current declared public health emergency.
 All permits are subject to renewal.

 I have a non-essential retail business and want to reopen.
 How can I do so?